 The {\bf spatial distance} of $\vx,\vy\in\Q^d$ is defined as:

-\begin{description} \item[\underline{\ax{AxLight}}] There is an inertial observer, according to whom, any light signal moves with the same speed $c$ (independently of the fact that which body emitted the signal).
+\begin{description} \item[\underline{\ax{AxLight}}] There is \emph{at least one} inertial observer, according to whom, any light signal moves with the same speed $c$ (independently of the fact that which body emitted the signal).
 Furthermore, it is possible to send out a light signal in any direction everywhere (see Fig.\ref{d13}):